French Christmas Traditions and Celebrations

 Christmas Markets

 Various marchés de Noël (Christmas markets) appear throughout France from late November until the end of December.
-Strasbourg is especially known for its Christmas markets and you’ll find multiple in Paris (read about them here).
-Other marchés de Noël worth visiting include Metz, Avignon, Colmar, Reims, and Lille.
+Alsace is especially known for its Christmas markets and you’ll find multiple in Paris (read about them here).
+Other marchés de Noël worth visiting include Reims, Bordeaux, Dijon, Lyon and Honfleur.

 Habits de Lumière in Épernay

 Each day will be filled with luminous, interactive and immersive installations and animations, including fireworks!
-Enjoy cooking demonstrations from Michelin-starred chefs paired with champagnes, a pastry competition for young chefs aged 8-12, food and champagne pairing workshops, and an antique and classic car parade.
+Enjoy cooking demonstrations from Michelin-starred chefs paired with champagnes, a pastry competition for young chefs aged 8-12, food and champagne pairing workshops, a silent disco, and an antique and classic car parade.

 Calendriers de l’Avent — Advent Calendars

 Calendriers de l’Avent (Advent Calendars) are very popular in France.
-You’ll begin seeing them at the end of October.
-It’s best to buy them early before they sell out.
-You can find simple advent calendars filled with chocolates and candies at your local grocery store.
-You can also pick up a more elaborate calendar.
-Many French brands now make calendars with skincare and beauty products, specialty chocolates, and teas.
+You’ll begin seeing them at the end of October (it’s best to buy them early before they sell out).
+You can find simple advent calendars filled with chocolates and candies at local grocery stores.
+You can also pick up a more elaborate calendar from renowned French chefs and brands like Alain Ducasse, Pierre Hermé, Mariage Frères, Laudrée, Dior and Angelina filled with skincare and beauty products, specialty chocolates, and teas.
 Even if you can’t make it to France, calendars are available online so you can partake in the fun.

 Crèche — Nativity Scene